Module Stdlib.Lexing

 matched by the regular expression associated with the semantic action.

-These functions must be applied to the argument lexbuf
+These functions must be applied to the argument lexbuf, which, in the

 parsing function.